NOTE: You must have a file open before you can create a new account. If you do not have an existing file, you will need to create one.

 Next, select the payee or payer of the loan.
 As always, if the name doesn't yet exist in the Payees list, enter it here and KMyMoney will create it for you.

 The next three items are for handling Loans on which you've already made payments.
-If you select Yes in the "Have you made/received any payments yet?" item you can then select whether you want to record all payments or just those from the beginning of the current year.
-If you want to record from the beginning of the current year, you are than asked to input the current balance.
+If you select Yes in the "Did you make/receive any payments yet?" dropdown, you can then select whether you want to record all payments or just those from the beginning of the current year.
+If you want to record from the beginning of the current year, you are than asked to input the balance at the beginning of this year.

-Next, enter the date the first recorded payment will be made.
+Next, enter the date the first payment to be recorded.

 The Payments page is where you enter the payment and interest values for the loan.